Certificates in Healthcare Administration Online: See Top Programs

 A Healthcare Administrator’s Guide to Certificate Programs

-Healthcare Administration Certificate – Texas Tech University Health Sciences Center
+Healthcare Administration Certificate – Texas Tech University

 The Healthcare Administration Certificate programs at Texas Tech University Health Sciences Center are ideal for busy working professionals who want to build a knowledge base to further their careers without pursuing a full graduate degree in healthcare administration.

-Students can choose between five distinct specialized certificate programs in healthcare administration, all of which are offered entirely online in accelerated, eight-week formats for maximum flexibility.
+Students can choose between five distinct certificate programs in healthcare administration, all of which are offered entirely online in accelerated, eight-week formats for maximum flexibility.

 The Health Informatics and Data Analytics, Health Systems and Policy and Management, Healthcare Finance and Economics, and Health Systems Engineering and Management Certificates each consist of 12 credit hours; six of which are transferable to the Master of Science in Healthcare Administration.
 The Long-Term Care Administration Certificate consists of 15 credit hours, nine of which may be transferred to the MSHA program.